-All transfer credits must be awarded during the student's first academic year in the specialist program.
-Consideration will be given only to courses taken before matriculation in the specialist program.
-For students entering during the fall semester, a request for transfer credit for first semester courses must be made by August 15.
+All transfer credits must be awarded during the candidate's first academic year in the doctoral program.
+Consideration will be given only to graduate level courses taken before matriculation in the doctoral program.
+For candidates entering during the fall semester, a request for transfer credit for first semester courses must be made by August 15.
 Request for all other transfer credit must be made by October 15.
-For students entering during the winter semester, a request for transfer credit for first semester courses must be made by December 15.
-Request for all other transfer credit must be made by February 15.

-Students requesting transfer of credit must submit a written request for transfer along with supporting documentation to the specialist program administration.
-The student must provide the Office of Academic Affairs with a syllabus and catalog description of courses for which transfer is sought.
-Faculty members evaluating transfer courses may require the student to provide further documentation and supporting material, such as class notes, and to meet with them.
-Transfer credits are not taken into account when computing the student's grade point average.
+Candidates requesting transfer of credit must submit a written request for transfer along with supporting documentation to the doctoral program administration.
+The candidate must provide the Office of Academic Affairs with a syllabus and catalog description of courses for which transfer is sought.
+Faculty members evaluating transfer courses may require the candidate to provide further documentation and supporting material, such as class notes, and to meet with them.
+Transfer credits are not taken into account when computing the candidate's grade point average.
 The maximum number of credits transferred that will be credited towards graduation is fifteen (15).